Pretzel links, mutation, and the slice-ribbon conjecture: Introduction

 \subsection{Acknowledgements}

 This project started when PA was visiting the Korea Institute for Advanced Study.
 PA wishes to thank the Korea Institute for Advanced Study for their hospitality.
 Part of this work was done when MHK was visiting the Max-Planck-Institut f\"{u}r Mathematik.
-MHK was partly supported by the POSCO TJ Park Science Fellowship.
+MHK was partly supported by the POSCO TJ Park Science Fellowship and NRF grant 2019R1A3B2067839.
 Frank Swenton's Kirby calculator was extremely useful in the early stages of this project.
+We are also grateful to the anonymous referee for their thoughtful suggestions.